apache/fury-site/docs/specification/xlang_implementation_guide.md

 - `@ForyEnumId` can override that with a stable explicit tag
 - `serializeEnumByName(true)` affects native Java mode, not xlang mode

+In C#, the enum's underlying numeric value is the xlang tag.
+Java peers for sparse C# enums must declare matching `@ForyEnumId` values instead of relying on declaration ordinals.

 Other language implementations should preserve the same wire rule even if the configuration or annotation surface differs.